First steps and early work

 A notorious image in that it was the first of my pics

 deep-linked (ie. stolen) by another site, in this case a Russian women's e-zine.
 What was amusing was that they used it in a lovey-dovey context — I guess they didn't notice the steel bars looming in the background…

 (Apr 1990) • 84.5 KB • GPS: 34:13:44S, 150:59:30E

 A couple towelling themselves after a swim at Stanwell Park Beach, 70km south of Sydney.

 The image almost works, but it is spoilt by the low taking angle and distracting ground clutter.
-Years later I also realised it was an accidental crib of Max Dupain's
+A few years later I also realised it was an unintentional copy of Max Dupain's

 Shark Beach, Nielsen Park